AutoScout24/s3-website-tasks/README.md

 Creates a mozjpeg optimized version and a webp file in `destFolder` for every jpeg file found inside `srcFolder`.

 **Note:** The imagemin plugin modules are currently passed in from the outside because they take quite long to install.
 This is done to reduce the installation duration of this module.

-#### `uploadCustomRedirectObjects({s3BucketName, redirectsFolder})`

-* **s3BucketName** - The name of the target S3 bucket
-* **redirectsFolder** - The folder containing redirect csv files for every FQDN

-Creates custom 301 redirects using 0 byte S3 objects and the `x-amz-website-redirect-location` metadata property.
-The `redirectsFolder` is scanned for csv files which must have the FQDN as filename (example: `www.autoscout24.de.csv`).
-The first column is the url FROM which will be redirected and the second column is the url TO which will be redirected.

-Example:

-`"moto/speling-error","moto/spelling-error"`

-#### `uploadTrailingSlashRedirectObjects({s3BucketName, rootFolder})`

-* **s3BucketName** - The name of the target S3 bucket
-* **rootFolder** - The folder containing all html files

-Creates zero byte S3 objects for every folder inside `rootFolder` without trailing slashes for 301 redirects to the correct url in case of missing trailing slashes.